SEO in Magento

 - This text should include your most important keyword phrases, but should remain logical & readable.

 - Be sure to use those phrases that you have used in your other tags (i.e. Meta tags, title tags etc).

 - Add additional copy filled pages to your site.
 For example, how-to articles, tips or tutorials.
 These types of content pages not only help you in the search engines, but many other sites will link to them too.

 - It is always advisable to use the page’s main target key-phrase within the first paragraph.
 This typically happens naturally, though it is worth ensuring so.
-Given that there will be around 300 words per page it would be advisable to have a keyword density around 2 – 5%.
+Given that there will be around 300 words per page it would be advisable to have a keyword density of between 2 and 5%.